Erfjord Bridge

-Erfjord Bridge (Erfjord bru) is a suspension bridge in the municipality of Suldal in Rogaland county, Norway.
+Erfjord Bridge (Erfjord bru) is a suspension bridge in Suldal Municipality in Rogaland county, Norway.
 The bridge was completed in November 1963 and it crosses the Erfjorden as part of the Norwegian National Road 13, a main road between the cities of Bergen and Stavanger in Western Norway.

 The concrete and steel bridge has a total length of 294 m which is made up of three spans, the longest span measuring 228 m.
 The sailing clearance below the bridge is 23 m.